sensu/sensu-docs/content/sensu-go/6.1/sensuctl/_index.md

 During the [Sensu backend installation][10] process, you create an administrator username and password and a `default` namespace.

 Your ability to get, list, create, update, and delete resources with sensuctl depends on the permissions assigned to your Sensu user.
-For more information about configuring Sensu access control, Read the [RBAC reference][1].
+For more information about configuring Sensu access control, read the [RBAC reference][1].

 {{% notice note %}}
 **NOTE**: For a **new** installation, you can set administrator credentials with environment variables during [initialization](../observability-pipeline/observe-schedule/backend/#initialization).